-As mentioned above, the GASB would have expected some other issues deliberated including some new views taken by the IASB to be re-exposed.
+As mentioned above, the GASB would have expected some other deliberated_issues deliberated_including some new views taken by the IASB to be re-exposed.
 We are aware that after the joint deliberations not all issues are subject to changes (in comparison to the ED), and that there are selected issues which have even not been deliberated by both boards.
-However, several requirements under the FVM topic were changed, some slightly, some more fundamentally.
-Even if convergence often seems to be the reason behind these changes, these issues should have been re-exposed.
+However, several issues under the FVM topic were changed, some slightly, some more fundamentally.
+Even if convergence often seems to be the reason behind these changes, we are not satisfied that those issues are not re-exposed.
 Accordingly, we do not agree with the conclusion set out by the IASB, which is (according to the IASB Meeting on 8 April 2010): If proposals after deliberations deviate from those in the ED, but (i) changes have been made only in response to suggestions by respondents, or (ii) the IASB did not identify any substantial issues (aside from correlations) or (iii) there were no such new insights that have not been considered yet prior to the ED in 2009, there is no need for re-exposure.
 At least the findings by the IASB's Expert Advisory Group (EAP) are indeed new insights that explicitly influenced some issues (e.g. measurement in inactive markets and measurement of financial instruments) and, obviously, resulted in changed proposals.

-The following represents a summary of the GASB's view on the latest proposals after the ED but not being re-exposed by the IASB.
+Having said this, the following represents a summary of the GASB's view on the latest proposals after the ED but not being re-exposed by the IASB.
 In addition, we refer to our comment letter on the FASB Exposure Draft on Fair Value Measurements and Disclosures (herein referred to as 'FASB-ED'), which has been submitted separately and is addressed to both boards.